lyssieth/sauce-api/README.md

 [![documentation](https://docs.rs/sauce-api/badge.svg)](https://docs.rs/sauce-api) [![crates.io](https://img.shields.io/crates/v/sauce-api)](https://crates.io/crates/sauce-api)

-A simple-to-use async API for finding the source of an image.
+sauce-api is an API for finding the source image for low-quality or cropped images.

-Best used with Tokio, but async-std should work too.
+Currently it only works with anime-styled images, but I hope to makeit capable of doing other kinds of images as well.

+Asynchronous due to the usage of `reqwest`, and works best with Tokio.

 ## Supported Sources